 - The relations between the Economic and Social Council and the Security Council are enshrined in the Charter of the United Nations.
-Article 65 of the Charter states that "the Economic and Social Council may furnish information to the Security Council and shall assist the Security Council upon its request". - The Economic and Social Council has developed mechanisms to respond to the problems faced by countries emerging from conflict and enhance the peace and development interlinkages. - The Council provides advice to Haiti on a longterm development strategy to promote socio-economic recovery and stability through the ad hoc advisory group on Haiti.
-The first Advisory Group on Haiti was created in response to a request by the Security Council. - In 2023-2024, the Council intensified its efforts to address the complex and multi-faceted crisis in Haiti, through the work of its Ad Hoc Advisory Group on Haiti and special meetings.
-The Council convened special meetings on food security in June 2023 and on children and youth in December 2024 to mobilize urgent action and resources for Haiti. - In addition to Haiti, the Council also considers the integrated, coherent and coordinated support to South Sudan and the Sahel region to promote economic and social progress in the context of long-term sustainable development.
+Article 65 of the Charter states that "the Economic and Social Council may furnish information to the Security Council and shall assist the Security Council upon its request". - The Economic and Social Council has developed mechanisms to respond to the problems faced by countries emerging from conflict and enhance the peace and development interlinkages. - 9 The Council provides advice to Haiti on a long- term development strategy to promote socio-economic recovery and stability through the ad hoc advisory group on Haiti.
+The first Advisory Group on Haiti was created in response to a request by the Security Council. - In 2023-2024, the Council intensified its efforts to address the complex and multi-faceted crisis in Haiti, through the work of its Ad Hoc Advisory Group on Haiti and a Special Meeting on food security in Haiti to mobilize urgent action and resources for a Haiti free of hunger in 2023.

+- In addition to Haiti, the Council also considers the integrated, coherent and coordinated support to South Sudan and the Sahel region to promote economic and social progress in the context of long-term sustainable development. - ECOSOC regularly hosts joint meetings with the Peacebuilding Commission.
+During its 2024 session, the Council enhanced its collaboration with the Peacebuilding Commission through a joint meeting in July 2024 to promote coherence and impact for peacebuilding, sustaining peace and sustainable development efforts on the ground.